okube-ai/laktory/README.md

 ### Generate data events
-A data event class defines specifications of an event and provides the methods for writing that event to a storage.
+A data event class defines specifications of an event and provides the methods for writing that event to a databricks mount or a cloud storage.

 ```py
 from laktory import models